 -

-Copy one of the sample code snippets from the tables below to begin testing your Queries in the built-in Playground (opens in new tab).
+Copy one of the sample code snippets from the tables below to begin testing your Queries in the built-in GraphQL Playground (opens in new tab).
 Consult the API documentation in the Developer Portal to add or remove fields as required.

 If you'd rather modify your existing REST queries, see examples of how to modify your queries below.